Flandrica.be: History

-Flandrica.be (launched 2011) is a web portal that links the online repositories of the Flanders Heritage Library consortium in partnership with the libraries of the Antwerp Museum for Diamonds, Jewellery and Silver and the Plantin-Moretus Museum.
+It was launched by LibraryHeritage.be (then still Flanders Heritage Library consortium) in 2011 as Flandrica.be, changing its name in 2026 to Library Gems.
 It showcases culturally significant or aesthetically pleasing items (manuscripts, printed books, periodicals and engravings) produced in or about what is now the Flemish Region of Belgium.
-It is funded by the Flemish Community and by the libraries themselves.
-Material included in Flandrica is also made available through the EU web portal for cultural heritage, Europeana.
+It is funded by the Flemish Community.
+Most material included is also made available through the EU web portal for cultural heritage, Europeana.